Justice of the peace court: Emergence of the JP Court

-The justice of the peace courts are managed by the Scottish Courts and Tribunals Service.
-Responsibility for the courts was transferred from the local authorities in a rolling programme of court unification that concluded in February 2010.
+The justice of the peace courts replaced the district courts in a rolling programme of court unification that concluded in 2010 under the terms of the Criminal Proceedings etc. (Reform) (Scotland) Act 2007.
+As part of the changes, responsibility for the management of the court was moved from local authorities to the Scottish Courts and Tribunals Service.
 The district courts were replaced by justice of the peace courts as follows: